kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 ### (Maybe) fix redirect
 If you see an Auth Complete message you can skip this step

-If you got a "cannot find server" error in your browser follow this step:
+If you got a "cannot find site" error in your browser follow this step:

-Your url bar will look something like: https://hassio.local:8349/redirect?state=none&code=86f62528-99f4-4162-8c01-00f2651bf234
+Your url bar currently will look something like: https://hassio.local:8349/redirect?state=none&code=86f62528-99f4-4162-8c01-00f2651bf234

 Change the first part *https://hassio.local:8349* to match how you usually access home assistant (remove https, change to ip address, etc depending on your setup) like you did in the "Perform Auth flow" step and hit enter.
-You should now see the Auth Complete message
+You should now see the Auth Complete message.

 ### Go to Usage below